paolinadoleva/Breakout/README.md

 You may use the following as a rubric for your slides:
 * Introduction slide.
 (1 slide)
 * Brief overview of your game.
 (1-2 slide(s))
-> Include screenshots from your game here, just in case you have issues with your demo.
+> Include screenshots from your game here.
 * A brief diagram describing how your game works.
 (1-2 slide(s))
 * Disagreements.
 (1 slide)
 * Lessons Learned.
 (1 slide)

+I want you to work with __Google Slides__ for this project (see the Submission section for more information).

 You and your partner must present for no fewer than __4 minutes__ and no longer than __6 minutes__.
 If your presentation is too long or short I will take off 10 points per minute (__yes, I will be timing__).